-The Department of Education clearly defines which students attending school are dependent vs. independent.
+The Department of Education clearly defines which students attending school are dependent vs.independent.
 Typically, students who are independent qualify for better aid options because they are not required to list their parent’s income information on the FAFSA.
-When a dependent student becomes married, BYU-Idaho does allow the student to petition to change their marital status which ultimately changes a student from dependent to independent and may help the student receive a better federal award package.
-To determine if a student qualifies to change their marital status follow the directions below.
+When a dependent student gets married, BYU-Idaho does allow the student to petition to change their marital status which changes a student from dependent to independent and may help the student receive a better federal award package.
+To determine if a student qualifies to change their marital status follow the directions below:

 Who is Eligible to Change Their Marital Status

 2021-2022 Academic Year: Students may only petition to change their marital status on the FAFSA for the 2021-2022 school year if they were married by December 31, 2021.
 Any students married after December 31, 2021, will not qualify to change their marital status on the 2021-2022 FAFSA.
 Students who were married before December 31, 2021, and wish to change their 2021-2022 FAFSA must update their 2021-2022 FAFSA to reflect their change in marital status by May 30, 2022.